-At Mersey Park Primary School, our intent for PSHE (Personal, Social and Health Education) is to enable our children to become independent, responsible and healthy members of society.
-Our P4C, British Values and ‘Jigsaw’ schemes are perfect at doing this.
-They help the children become more aware of any moral, social and cultural issues that they might face whilst growing up, as well as understanding how they are developing personally and socially.
-Furthermore, through visitors to the school, themed weeks and assemblies, we will teach the children how to develop a sense of self-worth, their rights and responsibilities and exactly what it takes to be a positive role model in school and its wider community.
+At Mersey Park Primary School, Personal, Social and Health Education (PSHE) enables our children to become independent, responsible and healthy members of society.
+Our PSHE curriculum, taught through Jigsaw and My Happy Mind, helps pupils to have knowledge about moral, social and cultural issues that they might face whilst growing up, as well as understanding how they are developing personally and socially.
+Through weekly lessons, visitors to the school, themed weeks and assemblies, our pupils will know how to develop a sense of self-worth, their rights and responsibilities and exactly what it takes to be a positive role model in school and its wider community.

-Over the year, each Year group will be completing work on ‘six puzzles’ that fit together to make a ‘Jigsaw’.
+Over the year, each year group complete work on ‘six puzzles’ that fit together to make a ‘Jigsaw’.
 They are:

 Autumn 1 Being me in my world